IndomieGorengSatu/Mie/README.md

-## What kind of magic do cows believe in?
-MOODOO.
+## What does an angry pepper do?
+It gets jalapeño face.